Bay of Islands Facts

 Bay of Islands Physical Description

-The stunning Bay of Islands consists of an irregular-shaped drowned valley system and also holds a natural harbor.
-The are also covers a total area of approximately 100.4 sq mi (260 sq km) and holds a total of 144 islands.
-The islands of Kerikeri, Te Puna, and Waikare Inlet comprise the three largest islands in the bay.
+The stunning site appropriately known as the Bay of Islands consists of an irregular-shaped drowned valley system that also just happens to hold a natural harbor.
+The spot also covers a total area of approximately 100.4 sq mi (260 sq km) and holds a total of 144 islands.

-In addition, the breathtaking region also includes a vast number of smaller bodies and other formations.
+The lovely islands of Kerikeri, Te Puna, and Waikare Inlet comprise the three largest islands in the bay.
+The breathtaking region also includes a vast number of smaller bodies and other formations.
 These include a number of naturally formed inlets and peninsulas.
-Further, the waters of the bay also hold yet another distinction.
-That’s because these rank as the second bluest in the world, according to many.

-However, the grandeur of the Bay of Islands does not simply end there.
-This holds true due to the fact that many of the islands also contain beaches of golden colored sand and an abundance of lush vegetation.
-In addition, the waters of the region contain vast quantities of numerous species of marine life.
+This holds true due to the amazing fact that many of the islands also contain beaches formed of golden colored sand and an abundance of lush vegetation.
+The waters of the magnificent region additionally contain vast quantities of numerous species of marine life.

 Bay of Islands Location, History, and Ecology

-It bears mentioning that the magnificent feature known as the Bay of Islands formed in what now represents the island country of New Zealand.
-This most likely comes as no surprise to those familiar with the already incredible natural beauty for which this part of the world remains renowned.
+This most likely comes as no surprise to those familiar with the already incredible natural beauty for which this part of the world remains famous.
 Subsequent to its discovery by European explorers, numerous whalers and missionaries poured into the region.

-This influx of non-indigenous people began around the year 1814.
+This influx of non-indigenous people began around the year 1814, and rapidly grew to a flow of significant proportions.
 The region eventually became the site of the first permanent European settlement in the country.
 This original site bore the name of Russell.

-The region remains famous for its incredible beauty and has become a popular tourist destination.
-Due to publicity provided in the 1930’s by author Zane Grey, the region became famous for its big-game fishing.
-However, the amazing region also serves as a popular destination for sailing enthusiasts and numerous other tourist activities.
+The location remains famous even today for its incredible beauty.
+Due to this, in fact, it has become a popular tourist destination.
+Due to enormous publicity provided in the 1930’s by author Zane Grey, the region also became quite famous for its big-game fishing.

 Features Sharing Its Region